Last updated:

 The New York Times reported, “By 2019, before the coronavirus pandemic paralyzed the sector, tourism accounted for about 7 percent of the kingdom’s gross domestic product and an estimated half-million jobs, a vital source of growth in a largely agricultural country struggling with drought.”

-The agricultural sector is the second most impacted area.
-Drought has already caused wildfires and reduced harvests.
-There are very limited opportunities for the agricultural sector overall.
+In addition, the drought also caused wildfires and reduced harvests.
 In Azilal province, livestock breeding is a main livelihood.
 Drought is also hard on livestock because it reduces their grazing access.

 Rural – urban divide